Bill O'Reilly has officially been fired from Fox News

 Earlier on Wednesday, Gabriel Sherman, author of a biography of former Fox News CEO Roger Ailes, had reported that a decision has been made to let go of Mr O’Reilly.

-Rupert Murdoch reported wanted to stand by its star, but his sons, Lachlan and James, have decided it is time for him to go, he said.
+Rupert Murdoch reportedly wanted to stand by his star, but his sons, Lachlan and James, decided it was time for him to go, he said.

-“The Murdochs have decided Bill O’Reilly’s 21-year run at Fox News will come to an end,” Mr Sherman wrote.
+“The Murdochs have decided Bill O’Reilly’s 21-year run at Fox News will come to an end,” Mr Sherman wrote on the website of New York magazine.

 “According to sources briefed on the discussions, network executives are preparing to announce O’Reilly’s departure before he returns from an Italian vacation on April 24.”